fishfolk/fishfolk.org/content/bones/overview/introduction.md

     lead: A work-in-progress, opinionated game meta-engine built on <a href="https://bevyengine.org">Bevy</a>.
 ---

-Bones is under development for use in the [Jumpy] game, and possibly other FishFolk games.
+Bones is under development for use in the [Jumpy] game, and possibly other Fish Folk games.

 [jumpy]: https://github.com/fishfolk/jumpy